Willie169/Android-Non-Root/README.md

 Note that you may want to run `termux-wake-lock` as first thing want to ensure that the device is prevented from sleeping.

+Read the official wiki: <https://wiki.termux.com/wiki/Termux:Boot> for more information.

 ### Termux:Float

+**Termux:Float** can be installed from **F-Droid**: <https://f-droid.org/packages/com.termux.float>.

 This plugin for **Termux** provides a floating terminal window which is shown above other apps.

 Long-press on the floating window to move or resize it and tap on the notification to temporarily hide it.

+Read the official wiki: <https://wiki.termux.com/wiki/Termux:Float> for more information.

 ### Termux:API

+**Termux:API** can be installed from **F-Droid**: <https://f-droid.org/packages/com.termux.api>.

 Expose basic Android functionality like sending SMS or accessing GPS data to the **Termux** app.
 This is an add-on which requires that the main Termux app is installed to use.

 * Read and send sms messages from your terminal.
 * Access device GPS location sensor from scripts.